kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 Machine (VM) through the GCP Console or the GCP SDK gcloud command line, there may be a use-case in which you would prefer to use ssh.

-In this presentation we will show you how to configure a self-signed certificate and upload to the GCP Compute Service so you can ssh to a Compute VM Instance
+In this presentation we will show you how to configure a self-signed certificate and upload the certificate metatdata to the GCP Compute Service so you can ssh to a Compute VM Instance

 ```
 ```